 - If desired, serve with a dollop of plain Greek yogurt, sour cream, or a sprinkling of cheese.

-- Want to use your slow cooker?
-Put all the ingredients (no sautéing necessary) in your crockpot, turn on low, and cook for 8 hours or until lentils are tender.
+- Slow Cooker Instructions: Put all the ingredients (no sautéing necessary) in your crockpot, turn it on LOW, and cook for 8 hours or until lentils are tender.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.